proc7ts/fun-events/README.md

 #### `passive`

-A DOM event listener registrar derived from this one that accepts listeners never calling `Event.preventDefault()`.
+An `OnDomEvent` sender derived from this one that accepts listeners never calling `Event.preventDefault()`.

 This corresponds to specifying `{ passive: true }` as a second argument to `EventTarget.addEventListener()`.